syrex1013/derp/DERP.md

-# Grepagent — Developer Build Guide for AI Agent
+# Derp — Developer Build Guide for AI Agent

 This document is a **machine-readable build sequence** designed for an AI agent or automation pipeline.
-It defines **how to create the full Grepagent TypeScript project from scratch**, including folder structure, file creation order, content templates, build verification, and packaging.
+It defines **how to create the full Derp TypeScript project from scratch**, including folder structure, file creation order, content templates, build verification, and packaging.

 ---